jsingh-pb10/personal_site/docs/Projects/index.md

 has_children: true
 ---

-# Projects
+## Projects

-This section dives into a detailed view of the pipeline and its individual components
+This section covers my projects and research interestes.
+Hudson is the more recent project.